reloadclub-gg/api-auth/README.md

 You will need to accomplish 2 steps before running this project:

 1. Have a user on `reload-devpi` server and set the following envs on your terminal: `DEVPI_HOST`, `DEVPI_USER` and `DEVPI_PASSWORD`.
-If you don't have a `devapi` user, ask your manager to create one for you alongside the envvars.
+If you don't have a `devpi` user, ask your manager to create one for you alongside the envvars.
 2. Also, make a copy of `.env.tmpl` named `.env` and replace all aplicable envs.

 ### Install and configute reload-devpi server for private libs